hoehermann/purple-signal/README.md

 ### Download

 Binaries are availiable at https://buildbot.hehoe.de/purple-signal/builds/.
+See [INSTALL](INSTALL.md) on how to install this plug-in.

 ### Concept